 For you, it’s a more convenient way to organize incoming quote requests and respond to them directly from your inbox.
 For your potential customers, it saves time and effort.
 They’ll be able to fill out the form right there – no need to plan a call during business hours or write an email.

 In this post, we’ll show you how to create a request a quote form using Getsitecontrol.
 You’ll be able to fully customize it and decide where and how the form will display on your website.

 If you’ve never built an online form before, it’s completely fine because Getsitecontrol brings a newbie-friendly dashboard.
 All you need to do is connect the Getsitecontrol app to your website and then follow simple guided steps.
 Below, we’ll walk you through the setup process.

-How to create request a quote form in Getsitecontrol
+How to create quote request form in Getsitecontrol

 - What kind of information you need from your prospects to be able to provide a quote.

 - What will happen after they submit that information to you.